5 Tips To Help Your Child Make The Transition To School

 Research suggests that experiences during the transition to school time can have long-term impacts on children's resilience and image of themselves as a learner.
 A successful start to school is linked to future positive school outcomes, both academically and socially.

-If your child is attending an early childhood education and care service such as4-year-old kindergarten, speak to the educators about your child’s development and if they believe your child will require additional assistance while transitioning to school.
+If your child is attending an early childhood education and care service such as 4-year-old kindergarten, speak to the educators about your child’s development and if they believe your child will require additional assistance while transitioning to school.

 Here are some tips to help prepare your child to begin school: